Nikon D700 vs Sony A6400

 The side-by-side display below illustrates the physical size and weight of the Nikon D700 and the Sony A6400.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is considerably smaller (56 percent) than the Nikon D700.
 Moreover, the A6400 is substantially lighter (62 percent) than the D700.
-It is worth mentioning in this context that the D700 is splash and dust resistant, while the A6400 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D700) and the Sony E-Mount Lens Catalog (A6400).
 Mirrorless cameras, such as the A6400, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D700 gets 1000 shots out of its EN-EL3e battery, while the A6400 can take 410 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6400 can be charged via the USB port, which can be very convenient when travelling.